MetaMask/design-tokens/MIGRATION.md

 ### Changes to Color Tokens (Breaking Changes)

-In this version, significant updates have been made to color tokens, including additions, modifications, and removals.
+In this version, significant updates have been made to color tokens, including modifications, and removals.
 To upgrade to version 4, ensure that the following tokens are not present in your codebase:

 ### Brand Colors

-- grey-030 modified to grey-025
-- grey-040 modified to grey-050
-- grey-750 removed
-- grey-1000 added
-- blue-000 modified to blue-025
-- blue-050 added
-- green-000 modified to green-025
-- green-050 added
-- red-000 modified to red-025
-- red-050 added
-- yellow-000 modified to yellow-025
-- yellow-050 added
-- yellow-700 added
-- yellow-800 added
-- yellow-900 added
-- orange-000 modified to orange-025
-- orange-050 added
-- purple-025 added
-- purple-050 added
-- purple-100 added
-- purple-200 added
-- purple-300 added
-- purple-400 added
-- purple-600 added
-- purple-700 added
-- purple-800 added
-- purple-900 added
-- violet-300 removed
-- lime-025 added
-- lime-050 added
-- lime-100 added
-- lime-200 added
-- lime-300 added
-- lime-400 added
-- lime-500 added
-- lime-600 added
-- lime-700 added
-- lime-800 added
-- lime-900 added
-- white-000 modified to white
-- white-010 removed
-- black-000 modified to black

 #### CSS Variables